The Ultimate Guide To Automatic Pool Cleaners 2020

 It’s also a good idea to check for any debris trapped in the wheels or brushes after each cleaning.

-You’ll need to replace certain components like brushes as they wear out.
+You’ll also need to replace certain components like brushes as they wear out.
+Not expensive and not frequent, though.
 Check the manual for the recommended replacement frequency.

 For winter storage, clean the filter bag/basket and store everything, including the power unit, inside away from direct sunlight.
 Roll up the cable and store it inside as well.